 Are you a beach bar, umbrella and sun-lounger beach kind of person, or do you prefer something more out-of-the-way?
 The beaches in southern Rethymno, cater to every taste.
 Some of the closest to Agia Galini are Agios Pavlos, Agios Georgios, Triopetra and Ligkres, while Souda, Damnoni and Ammouthi are nearer Plakias.

-The historic Preveli monastery
+The historic Preveli Monastery

-One of Crete’s most beautiful historic monasteries, Preveli, built in the 16th or 17th century, is a short drive from Plakias.
-A real architectural jewel and an oasis of serenity, it’s an ideal spot to view the sea and the surrounding rugged mountains.
+One of Crete’s most beautiful monasteries, Preveli, built in the 16th or 17th century, is a short drive from Plakias.
+A real architectural jewel and an oasis of serenity, it’s an ideal spot to view the sea and the rugged mountains.
 You’ll see rare icons and a magnificent iconostasis in the main church, built in 1836, while you’ll find exquisite and valuable portable icons in the monastery’s museum.
 The nearby abandoned monastery of Kato (Lower) Preveli has a belfry with an engraving from 1594.

-The palm forest: Preveli beach and the lagoon
+Exotic Preveli beach and the lagoon

 Hidden gems of Agia Galini